top of page

 Step 9.
 Test collection of data

-If you see the message "Last measurement received just a moment ago" - congratulations, everything works, and the data travels between the sensor and the software as it should.
+• If you see “Last measurement received just a moment ago” - congrats, the sensor is live!

 Step 10.
 Set up alerts and notifications in the Back office